 Comfort and Sensitivity

 It's true that the most common side effect for bleaching ingredients can be some mild tooth sensitivity.
 If you are complaining about sore teeth and gums after switching to a whitening toothpaste, you might need one with milder active ingredients.
-Try switching to a surface stain remover instead of a bleaching toothpaste, or look for a bleaching toothpaste formulated for sensitive teeth, such as Colgate® Sensitive Whitening®, to help get the benefits of whitening toothpaste without any discomfort.
+Try switching to a surface stain remover instead of a bleaching toothpaste, or look for a bleaching toothpaste formulated for sensitive teeth, to help get the benefits of whitening toothpaste without any discomfort.

 Whitening toothpaste is safe for your entire family, but it never hurts to talk to your dentist about options for whiter smiles.
 By looking at the list of ingredients and checking out the benefits, you can find the best whitening toothpaste for you.